American Society for Bone and Mineral Research (ASBMR) @ASBMR #WhyIStudyBone #NationalOsteoporosisMonth

 International Society for Clinical Densitometry (ISCD)

 The ISCD, in conjunction with the International Osteoporosis Foundation (IOF), offers the Osteoporosis: Essentials Course, a program that provides a set of standard practices and information to raise the level of awareness and education in bone densitometry and osteoporosis.
 The program covers the latest techniques and knowledge on densitometry and the physiology, epidemiology, diagnosis and management of osteoporosis.
+Join ISCD for a virtual event on May 9th, to discuss DXA and Osteoporosis Management: When to Treat and When to Refer.

 National Institute on Aging (NIA) @NIHforHealth